The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: The seesaw mechanisms and the relevant interactions

 where

 The Lagrangian for the $l^--\Delta^{--}_{L,R}-l^-$ interactions is

 The mass matrix in Eq.~(\ref{eq7}) can be diagonalized in terms of a unitary matrix $U_\nu$, whereas the matrix $U_\nu$ can be expressed similarly as that in the above case of the B-LSSM Eq.~(\ref{eqa3}).
-Then we can obtain~\cite{Dev:2014xea}
+Then we can obtain~\cite{Yang:2021ueh}

 The second formula in Eq.~(\ref{eq8}) are obtained by using the approximation $M_R^{-1}M_D^*M_D^T\approx M_DM_D^\dagger M_R^{-1}\ll M_R$.
-Due to the $SU(2)_R$ gauge group, there is a right-handed gauge boson $W_R$ additionally and the two bosons $W_L$ and $W_R$ may be mixed.
-As the result of $W_L-W_R$ mixing, the physical masses of $W_1$ (dominated by the left-handed $W_L$) and $W_2$ (dominated by the right-handed $W_R$) may be written as follows~\cite{Yang:2021ueh}:
+Due to the $SU(2)_R$ gauge group, there are charged right-handed gauge bosons $W^\pm_R$ additionally and the two kinds of bosons $W_L$ and $W_R$ may be mixed.
+As the result of $W_L-W_R$ mixing, the masses of physical $W_1$ (dominated by the left-handed $W_L$) and $W_2$ (dominated by the right-handed $W_R$) can be written as~\cite{Yang:2021ueh}: